marcioggs/ng-i18n-merge-files/README.md

 ### Binding it to existing scripts

-This tool can be bind to automatically run before the scripts on package.json that requires the translation files:
+This tool can be bound to automatically run before the scripts on package.json that requires the translation files:

 **packages.json**